john-james-ai/BreastCancerDetection/jbook/content/09_image_prep.md

 > Noise is the discrepancy between the true amount of light $s_i$ being measured at pixel $i$, and the corresponding measured pixel value $x_i$.

 In the following subsections, we expand on this definition with a review of the most common noise models in screen-film mammograph.
-Next, we describe the predominate types of noises encountered.
-Finally, we briefly survey the most frequently applied denoising methods in low-dose X-ray mammography.
+Then, we describe the predominate types of noises encountered in screen-film mammography.
+Next, we introduce the most frequently applied denoising methods in low-dose X-ray mammography.
+Finally, we conduct an evaluation to determine the denoiser that produces

 ### Noise Models